Category: Uncategorized

 Established 2006

-Wally Stevens is an outstanding leader of 47 years in the seafood industry.
-His seafood career includes the Global Aquaculture Alliance (GAA), Slade Gorton (over 17 years), Ocean Products, and Booth Fisheries.
-Before entering the industry, Wally served in the U.S. Army during the Vietnam era, assisting with transporting men and materials to and from Southeast Asia.
-He was an integral part of GAA’s growth as well as the expansion of its Best Aquaculture Practices certification program.
-He served as NFI chairman in 2001, co-founded the NFI Future Leaders Program, and was inducted into the Boston Seafood Hall of Fame.
+Wally Stevens is an outstanding leader in the seafood industry.
+His seafood career includes the Global Seafood Alliance (GSA), Slade Gorton, Ocean Products, and Booth Fisheries.
+Before entering the industry, Wally served in the U.S. Army from 1963 to 1965, assisting with transporting men and materials to and from Southeast Asia.
+He was an integral part of GSA’s growth as well as the expansion of its Best Aquaculture Practices certification program.
+Mr. Stevens served as the National Fisheries Institute chairman in 2001 and co-founded the NFI Future Leaders Program.
+He was inducted into the Boston Seafood Hall of Fame in 2017.

 Meet Robert P. Brubaker